alesiadrazdova/hello-world/README.md

 # hello-world
-My first prjgect as example
+My first progect as example

 I like JavaScript and I want to learn more